How do I set up an AirBnB listing?

 One of the most common mistakes new hosts make is setting the price too high or too low.
 Begin by reviewing similar listings in your area.
 Compare their charges with those for similar-sized properties offering similar amenities.

 In the beginning, it’s smart to price slightly lower than your competition to get your first few bookings and build up good reviews.
 Once you have a few 5-star reviews, you’ll have more flexibility to raise your rates.
-Just remember to factor in Short Term Rental’s fees, cleaning costs, and any extra expenses.
+Just remember to factor in AirBnB fees, cleaning costs, and any extra expenses.

 If there are local events, holidays, or high-demand weekends, you can adjust your prices accordingly.